 For information on course offerings across disciplines, please see the list generated by Center for Latin American and Caribbean Studies.
 NB: Courses with at least 1/3 Brazil-related course content are eligible for credit in the Portuguese M.A.

-Beginning in the second semester, students will begin to work with one of the Portuguese faculty members to develop a research project.
+Beginning in the second semester, students will begin to work with a professor in or affiliated with the Portuguese program to develop a research project.
 During the second year students will produce a research project of publishable quality working with Portuguese and affiliated faculty, including up to 4 independent study hours.

-Our M.A. graduates follow academic and non-academic career paths and foster new visions of the world from a Brazilian and Portuguese standpoint.
+Our M.A. graduates follow academic and non-academic career paths and foster new visions of the world from a Brazilian standpoint.